 We are consulting later this year on a package of measures to help businesses improve how productively they use energy.
 We are focused on trying to do things that work, and that work locally.

-Many Members referenced green mortgages and finding a way to finance such initiatives going forward.
+Many Members referenced green mortgages and finding a way to finance such initiatives.
 There has been some excellent work, such as the “Levering economics for new drivers to energy reduction and sustainability” project.
 My hon.
 Friend the Member for Wells talked about being asked about utility bills.
 Actually, the way the market works now is that, whether someone is in a home rated A or G, they input the same number, which is crazy.

 Work is already under way on mortgage lenders who might pick up on the fact that someone could save £700 on their energy bills by having a better energy performance certificate.
 The green finance taskforce that I set up with the Treasury last year will be reporting shortly.
 One of its strands of work is how we get green mortgages to be a proper retail offering.
 Some lenders have taken steps to support energy efficiency improvements.
 Last November, Barclays launched the first green bond from a UK bank, on the back of the work that the taskforce was doing.
 That is being used to fund domestic assets, which it plans to use to refinance mortgages for the most energy-efficient properties.
 That is a testament to the data available and the bank’s desire.
 It is common sense to reward that sort of behaviour.